 Support Coordination is a big deal.
-At full rollout, we estimate that the NDIA will spend $770 million on Coordination of Supports.
+At full rollout, we estimate that the NDIA could spend about $770 million on Coordination of Supports.
 This is more than the total budget for Local Area Coordinators, who are expected to write and review plans for 80% of NDIS participants and fulfil a community development function.
 As the fourth largest support category by spend, Support Coordination is also larger than Assistive Technology, which was the topic of one of only two conferences the NDIA has ever hosted.

 Yet with an estimated three quarters of a billion dollars projected to be spent on this support, guidance from the NDIA on what it should look like has been remarkably thin on the ground.

 We meet a lot of organisations who are confused about what Support Coordination should look like.
 And we don’t blame them.
 For a rundown of the basics, see our earlier article, Support Coordination 101.
 The list below builds on the basics to demonstrate what Support Coordination should look like – and what it should not.